Shannon M. Monnat, Ph.D.

 - BA, Sociology, State University of New York at Oswego (SUNY Oswego), 2000

 - AA, Humanities and Social Sciences, Jefferson Community College, 1998

 My research interests lay at the intersection of demography, sociology, and public health.
-My current efforts largely focus on social, behavioral, and spatial determinants of health and health disparities among children, adolescents, and young adults living along the U.S. rural-urban continuum.
+My current efforts largely focus on social, behavioral, and spatial determinants of health and health disparities among adolescents, young adults, and families along the U.S. rural-urban continuum.
 My projects fit into three broad categories:

-Opiate (prescription opioids and heroin) abuse and overdose mortality have increased dramatically over the past two decades to become a national epidemic and major US public health and policy issue.
-My research in this area focuses on rural/urban differences in and demographic, economic, and social correlates of adult and adolescent opiate abuse and overdose mortality in the US.
+Addiction and overdoses from opiates (prescription opioids and heroin) have increased dramatically over the past two decades to become a national epidemic and major US public health and policy issue.
+Mortality rates from other drugs, alcohol and suicide have also increased and vary dramatically across the U.S. to affect certain types of people and places more than others.
+My research in this area focuses on spatial differences in and demographic, economic, and social correlates of adult and adolescent opiate abuse, overdose mortality, and other "diseases and deaths of despair".